Skip to content

 June 23, 2017, Kentucky politicians acted with disdain when California announced a travel restriction to Kentucky because of what they felt were discriminatory laws toward gay and transgender people.

-On June 23, 2020, Fayette County voters stood in line for 90 minutes to vote at UK’s Football Stadium due to the pandemic.
+Kentucky held its primary election on June 23, 2020, instead of May due to the coronavirus endemic.
+Fayette County voters had to stand in line for 90 minutes to pull the lever at Commonwealth Stadium.
 Louisville also had one location, the Kentucky Fair and Exhibition Center, which ran smoothly.
-Voter turnout was higher than expected, the mail-in ballots helped.
+The mail-in ballots spurned a higher-than-expected turnout.

 On June 23, 2021, UK went to court to try to get Wendell and Tayna Berry’s lawsuit thrown out.
 The Berrys fought the university when the school announced they would remove a mural depicting enslaved people.
 UK had no intentions of destroying the art; they just wanted to move it.
-Black students claimed it was hurtful and traumatic.
+Black students claimed it was hurtful, traumatic, and it hurt their feelings.
 Ann Rice O’Hanlon, Tayna’s aunt, painted the piece in the 1930s.